Netsec-SJTU/SJTU-APT23/README.md

 # SJTU-APT23
 Considering the outdated and limited coverage of existing open-source APT traffic datasets, we have developed a comprehensive APT traffic database called SJTU-APT23, which includes over 700 traffic files from 25 APT organizations.
-This involves two main parts: building an APT malware sample corpus and collecting APT malicious traffic data.
+The size of the dataset is 323G.
+It involves two main parts: building an APT malware sample corpus and collecting APT malicious traffic data.
 ##Construction of APT malware sample corpus
 To ensure that the APT traffic we collect is up-to-date, we first obtain the latest and still valid APT samples.
 These samples are sourced from the open platforms VirusTotal and MalwareBazaar.
 By integrating samples from these two sources, we collected a total of 4696 APT samples from 68 organizations, achieving extensive coverage.
 ## Collect APT malicious traffic